bimzty/bimzty.github.io/README.md

 Check the 'Identifying hotspots use WAP method' Rmd file.

 # 1.2 Applying K-means or DBSCAN method for identifying hotspots
 Check the 'Identifying hotspots using Clustering method' R file for finding hotspots.
 Firstly, this method performs Data Preprocessing to transform the spatial position('X','Y','Z') of residuals and VirusPercentage to the same scale[add more??????].
-Secondly, this method examines that the data distribution invariant before and after the process.
+Secondly, this method examines the data distribution invariant before and after the process.
 Thirdly, the method uses K-means to cluster different residues.
 Fourthly, I perform the Permutation methods to examine the significance of mutation frequency for different clusters.
 Various hypothesis tests have been conducted in this step.
 We finally utilize T-SNE for dimensionality reduction and visualization.

+# 1.3 Applying the Gaussian process for capturing the mutational distribution of the protein.
+Check the 'Gaussian Process for mutation distribution' for